Overview

 Much of our understanding of the development of 1960s fuzz boxes comes from analysis of surviving pedals themselves, and so photos of pedals belonging to readers are particularly useful in furthering this research.

-If you would like to contribute pictures of 1960s-era guitar effects to Fuzzboxes.org, then feel free to send in any pictures via the uploader below (or get in touch via the ‘contact‘ page).
-Photos are greatly appreciated, and any submissions are not published on this website without advance agreement with the contributer.
+If you would like to contribute pictures of 1960s-era guitar effects to Fuzzboxes.org, then feel free to send in any pictures via the uploader below.
+Photos are greatly appreciated, and any submissions are not published on this website without advance agreement with the contributor.

 Thanks to J. Turnbull, R. Lomas & A. Jewell.